 Of course, this isn’t an exhaustive list.
 A good software—of any kind—isn’t just a checklist of features.
 It’s the entire experience that either makes or breaks it for you.
 You don’t want an unintuitive, clunky software that makes you jump through hoops to get even the simplest of things done.
 You want one that’s carefully designed, from scratch, to help you simplify hiring.

 How do you ensure that that’s the case?
-Our next point.
+Let's explore that next.